-Did you know some resorts don't provide conditioner (and instead charge double the price you'd pay at home)?
-You'll pay extra for other essentials, too, such as sunblock, swim diapers (required at many resorts and on most cruise ships), toothpaste and other toiletries.
+Don't wait to buy the essentials.
+You'll pay extra for items such as sunblock, swim diapers (required at many resorts and on most cruise ships), toothpaste and other toiletries.
 Be sure to ask what toiletries and other products are provided before packing your bags.

-Our handy Family Packing List is a good resource for getting organized and remembering the essentials.
+Our interactive Family Packing List is a good resource for getting organized and remembering the essentials.
 Plus, it's printable!

 5. Protect yourself and your home.